CursedByBeauty/RPSLS/README.md

 # RPSLS
-Rock Paper Scissors Lizards Spock.
+Rock Paper Scissors Lizard Spock.
 This git is intended for learning purposes only.